Manflo27/Manflo27/README.md

-- ⚡ Fun fact: The NFL has a team of developers who work on building and maintaining their digital platforms and apps?
+- ⚡ Fun fact: The NFL has a team of developers who work on building and maintaining their digital platforms and apps.
 These developers use a variety of technologies, including React, Ruby on Rails, and Java.
 In fact, the NFL has a public API that developers can use to build their own applications using NFL data.